jubnzv/IEC.vim/README.md

 # Usage

+## Matiec integration

-To translate current IEC source file to C directly from vim use:
+To translate current IEC source file to C directly from vim using matiec:
 ```
 :make %<
 ```